KennyKgr/Devops-Bootcamp/Project1/Devops Pj1.md

 ![ssldep](/img/ssldeploy.png)

-    verified the website ssl using the openssl
+-verified the website ssl using the openssl

 utility with **openssl s_client -connect cloudconnect.click:443**

 ![test](/img/openssl-test.png)

-   visited the website **www.cloudconnect.click** and the website
+-visited the website **www.cloudconnect.click** and the website

 was live and secured.

 ![sitesec](/img/final-secured-site.png)

 ###End of the project